AlekseiMikhalev/AlekseiMikhalev/README.md

 <!-- Your title -->
 ## Hi, I'm Aleksei Mikhalev.
-Machine Learning Engineer
+Software Developer focusing on Machine Learning

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/